serdarburakguneri/hobby-streamer/backend/pkg/config/README.md

   ttl: "30m"
 ```

+---

 ## Dynamic Components

-Each service can define custom sections under the `components` field:
+Custom configuration blocks live under the `components` field.
+These can be tailored to each service’s needs.

 ```yaml
 components: